Agora (film): Development

 After Amenábar completed The Sea Inside (2004), he took a break and traveled to the island of Malta, where he used his free time to explore the night sky.
 Seeing the Milky Way galaxy, Amenábar began to discuss astronomy with his friends, speculating about extraterrestrial life on other planets.
 He started to research astronomy and came across Cosmos: A Personal Voyage, by American astronomer Carl Sagan.
 Amenábar also studied historical figures such as Ptolemy, Copernicus, Johannes Kepler and Galileo, but found himself most interested in the story of Hypatia, a 4th-century Greek astronomer whose history, he felt, was still relevant: "We realized that this particular time in the world had a lot of connections with our contemporary reality.
 Then the project became really, really intriguing, because we realized that we could make a movie about the past while actually making a movie about the present."

 To prepare for the task of recreating the ancient city of Alexandria without relying on computer generated imagery, Amenábar reviewed older sword-and-sandal films such as The Ten Commandments (1956), Ben-Hur (1959), and Pharaoh (1966).
 A year before the start of pre-production, designer Guy Hendrix Dyas spent three weeks with Amenábar in Madrid to do some preliminary work on the set designs and the recreation of the ancient city of Alexandria so that previous animations could be generated.

 The film was produced by Fernando Bovaira, with Telecinco Cinema as the primary producer alongside MOD Producciones and Himenóptero and it had the participation of Canal+ España.

 Filming

 Principal photography began on 17 March 2008, on the island of Malta, and was scheduled to last 15 weeks.
+The cast, including American actor Oscar Isaac, largely employed British-style accents despite the film’s setting in Roman Egypt, reflecting the longstanding convention of using British accents in historical epics.

 Actor Oscar Isaac, Director Alejandro Amenábar and Production Designer Guy Hendrix Dyas during filming in Malta.

 Production designer Guy Hendrix Dyas used a mixture of sets and locations instead of CGI at Amenábar's direction.
 The construction of the set employed almost 400 people, and was the largest ever designed on the island.
 Actor Charles Thake (Hesiquius) suffered minor facial injuries on the set when he collided with extras running during a scene.
 Filming ended in June.